bytedeco/javacpp/README.txt

 ==Changes==
-===April xx, 2012===
+===May 12, 2012===
  * Added `pom.xml` file for Maven support and changed the directory structure of the source code to match Maven's standard directory layout (issue #10) Many thanks to Adam Waldenberg and Arnaud Nauwynck for their ongoing support with that!
  * Moved the source code repository to Git
  * Created a new `@Raw` annotation to use Java object as raw `jobject` in C++, also passing `JNIEnv` and the enclosing `jclass` or the `jobject` corresponding to `this`, as the first two arguments of the function, when the `Generator` encounters any `@Raw(withEnv=true)` (issue #13)
  * The `Builder` now handles more cases when some prefix or suffix property starts or ends with a space (issue #14)
  * Fixed syntax error in `VectorAdapter`, which GCC and Visual C++ would still happily compile
- * Added new `source.suffix` property to have the names of generated source files end with something else than `.cpp` and support frameworks like CUDA that require filenames with a `.cu` extension to compile properly, such as used by the new `*-cuda.properties`, and also changed the `-cpp` command line option to `-nocompile`
+ * Added new `source.suffix` property to have the names of generated source files end with something else than `.cpp` and support frameworks like CUDA that require filenames with a `.cu` extension to compile properly, such as used by the new `*-cuda.properties`, and also changed the "-cpp" command line option to "-nocompile"
+ * New `Loader.loadLibrary()` method similar to `System.loadLibrary()`, but before searching the library path, it tries to extract and load the library from Java resources
+ * `Generator` now accepts `@Const` on `FunctionPointer` class declarations
+ * Added new `@Adapter.cast()` value to cast explicitly the output of a C++ adapter object
+ * Upgraded references of the Android NDK to version r8
+ * Included new command line option "-Xcompiler" to pass options such as "-Wl,-static" directly to the compiler
+ * Made other various minor changes and enhancements

 ===March 29, 2012===
  * Added new `compiler.framework` property and corresponding `@Platform.framework()` value to allow easier binding with Mac OS X frameworks